 In June of last year, the DAAPM was updated to reflect the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-37.
-The new RMF has several steps which organizations must take to define, assess, report and manage risks to the security of their systems and business.
+The new RMF has several steps that organizations must take to define, assess, report, and manage risks to the security of their systems and business.

 In this article, we’ll give a brief overview of the new requirements, with a special emphasis on conducting risk assessment and creating proper documentation.

 The SP 800-37 RMF is divided into six steps: